-For convenience, I’ve numbered the 12 principles but on the website they are just listed without numbers.
+For convenience, I’ve numbered the 12 principles but on the Agile Manifesto Website they are just listed without numbers.

 The first principle is the highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 The words “valuable software” bothers some people.
 Keep in mind that in 2001 when those thought leaders came up with the agile values and principles, they were thinking only of software development.
 Since then agile has been introduced in almost every industry including, in construction, in automotive assembly, and even in the manufacturing of jet fighters.
 If it makes more sense for you, please substitute the words “valuable solutions” for valuable software.

 The reality is that change is inevitable.
-Agile processes defer decisions, shorten development cycles and support just in time analysis of requests.
-This allows agile teams to change quickly and at low cost.
-That provides competitive advantage and is one of the keys to agile ways of working.
+Agile processes defer decisions, shorten development cycles, and support just in time analysis of requests.
+This allows agile teams to change quickly and at a low cost.
+That provides a competitive advantage and is one of the keys to agile ways of working.

-The third principles is to deliver working software frequently, from a couple of weeks for a couple of months with a preference to the shorter time scale.
+The third principle is to deliver working software frequently, from a couple of weeks to a couple of months with a preference to the shorter time scale.
 One of the main benefits of delivering frequently is to get feedback to make sure that you’re on the right track to make sure that you’re actually building a solution that the customers need.

 The fifth agile principle is to build projects around motivated individuals, give them the environment and support they need and trust them to get the job done.
 This is actually a 3 parter – it is about getting motivated people, empowering them and trusting them.

-Number six, agile processes promote sustainable development.
-The sponsors developers and users should be able to maintain a constant pace indefinitely.
+The eighth Agile Principles says agile processes promote sustainable development.
+The sponsor’s developers and users should be able to maintain a constant pace indefinitely.

 Back when I first started working on technology projects, they might be six or 12 months long or longer.
 It was common for very little work to be done in the first month or two.
 Not surprisingly, this led to a huge crunch at the end where a huge chunk of the work had to be completed.
 Team members were expected to work nights or weekends to hit the date with fixed scope and fixed timelines.
 This was called death march projects.

-Agile doesn’t say you’ll never have to work have to work an evening or on a weekend.
+Agile doesn’t say you’ll never have to work an evening or on a weekend.
 It just says that everyone should be working at a sustainable pace.

 The ninth agile principle is continuous attention to technical excellence and good design enhances agility.
 The point being made is to avoid shortcuts or techniques that build technical debt.
 Don’t do something that makes it fast in the short run, or cuts out some steps but that is actually more costly in the long run.
 You won’t have much agility if you continue to pile up technical debt!